saifeemustafaq/mentorship/cohort_2/lullabhavesh700@outlook.com/Bhavesh_Lulla_my_experience_and_learnings_in_the_Cloudyman_Mentorship_program.md

 Other examples of machines with artificial intelligence include computers that play chess and self-driving cars.
 Each of these machines must weigh the consequences of any action they take, as each action will impact the end result.
 In chess, the end result is winning the game.
 For self-driving cars, the computer system must account for all external data and compute it to act in a way that prevents a collision.

+Another contentious issue many people have with artificial intelligence is how it may affect human employment.
+With many industries looking to automate certain jobs through the use of intelligent machinery, there is a concern that people would be pushed out of the workforce.
+Self-driving cars may remove the need for taxis and car-share problems, while manufacturers may easily replace human labour with machines, making people's skills more obsolete.

  - **Enable business process changes.** An example of this is the use of IoT devices to monitor the health of remote machines and trigger service calls for preventive maintenance.
 The ability to remotely monitor machines is also enabling new product-as-a-service business models, where customers no longer need to buy a product but instead pay for its usage.

 ## What industries can benefit from IoT?